clojurebridge-minneapolis/track1-chatter/Pages/Page 3_Start project.md

 This methodology allows us to isolate changes in their own branch.
 If we change our minds or discover we've made a mistake, it's easy to revert back to an earlier version using git.

-In [Chapter 4] we will create a new branch to make changes on, change the code, then commit and merge the changes and push to GitHub.
+In [Chapter 4](Page%204_%20Change%20code.md) we will create a new branch to make changes on, change the code, then commit and merge the changes and push to GitHub.
-[Chapter 4]: Page_4_Change_code